 We use this information to service you as well as possible.
 We create and show you lists of articles, which are relevant to you and make it easier to you by prefilling forms with your information when relevant.

 GFF will work fine without cookies, but you will just not get the extra benefits.

-What do our logs tell us?Our weblogs tell us information about your visit to our site.
+What do our logs tell us?Our server logs tell us information about your visit to our site.
 That is very important to us.
-By analyzing traffic flow, it helps us create a better site for you.
-Whether you know it or not, each time you visit a webpage, your browser sends off a stream of information about your session.
+By analyzing traffic flow we can create a better site for you.
+Whether you know it or not, each time you visit a webpage, your browser sends off a stream of information about your visit.
 Do not confuse this as being "a cookie".
-This stream of information is standard web operating protocol decided upon by those that created "the web" many years before you even knew what the internet was.
+This stream of information is standard web operating protocol decided upon by those that created "the web", probably many years before you even knew what the internet was.
 There is nothing harmful in the stream of data nor does it provide even an ounce of information as to your identity.